 Lawyers and law firms appear to have gotten the message about social media marketing.
-In fact, according to the 2020 American Bar Association Legal Technology Survey Report, four out of five lawyers say their firms are on social media.
-One in four reported that a client retained their legal services as a result of social media marketing.
+In fact, according to the 2022 American Bar Association Legal Technology Survey Report, only 11% of respondents do not utilize social media to market their law firms.

 What Makes Content Valuable?